-BSc in Medicine and employed in a clinical setting.
-IELTS 6.5 or above if English not first language.
+You should have a BSc in Medicine and employed in a clinical setting.

 Months of entry

-You study the central aspects of evidence based medicine and research and to apply these to your specific area of practice or clinical speciality with the aim of enhancing the quality of your individual clinical practice and broader service delivery.
-You study five core modules.
-A number of modules are shared with other master’s level programmes giving plenty of opportunity for you to mix with students on other programmes and share experiences (both academic and professional).
+In both courses you study the central aspects of evidence based medicine and research and to apply these to your specific area of practice or clinical speciality with the aim of enhancing the quality of your individual clinical practice and broader service delivery.
+You study three core modules.
+A number of modules are shared with other master’s level courses giving you many opportunities for you to mix with students on other courses and share experiences (both academic and professional).
 The emphasis is on the integration of theory and clinical practice within a multi-professional working and learning environment.

-The programme enhances inter-professional learning and directs the focus of learning toward evidence based clinical decision making and quality improvement to enhance service delivery.
-This is in line with the Government’s policy visions to develop evidence based, quality improvement driven professional practice.
-Following the completion of your PgD you can apply for entry to the third year of the MSc Evidence-based Medicine within five years of completing your PgD.Where you study
+The course enhances inter-professional learning and directs the focus of learning toward evidence-based clinical decision making.
+This is in line with the Government’s policy visions to develop evidence based driven professional practice.
+You can apply for entry to the third year of the MSc Evidence-based Medicine within five years of completing your PgDip.

 Main campus for attending students, at home for distance learners.How you learn

-We use a variety of assessment strategies throughout your programme.
+We use a variety of assessment strategies throughout.
 Formative assessment supports your learning in some modules.
-Each module is summatively assessed through a written report, seen exam, data analysis project, research proposal, quality improvement proposal and critical commentary.Career opportunities
+Each module is summatively assessed through a written report, seen exam, data analysis project, research proposal, quality improvement proposal, critical commentary and dissertation (dissertation is for MSc only).

-The programme offers a structured and logical progression to learning, with a firm link to your specialist area of practice.
+These courses offer a structured and logical progression to learning, with a firm link to your specialist area of practice.
 Most graduates are employed in specialty training posts.
-This programme can support your career progression to consultant level.
+These courses can support your career progression to consultant level.

 Fees and funding